kumarabhishek188/WhiteBoard/README.md

 ### Environment Variables

-- By default, the backend connects to `mongodb://localhost:27017/whiteboard`.
+- The backend connects to `mongodb://localhost:27017/whiteboard`.
 - To change the port or MongoDB URI, set `PORT` and `MONGODB_URI` in your environment.

 ### License